 There is no harm in experimenting with transparencies.
 Like many other effects, you can always use this technique and evaluate your lay-out in multiple environments and find out how it looks.
 As a matter of fact, creating a web layout using transparency can be both tricky as well as elegant.
-Transparency is an effect which is brought when a text, color block or image is “desaturated” or made thinner so as to dilute the color and show through anything that is behind it.
+Transparency in Website Design is an effect which is brought when a text, color block or image is “desaturated” or made thinner so as to dilute the color and show through anything that is behind it.
 The transparency effect can add glamour to the entire layout when executed adeptly, while creating a great place for the text or for bringing in focus to a specific part of an image.

 Transparency in Website Design: